Lucyjpjones/lj-fscr/testing.md

 - `DJ01 Avoid using null=True on string-based fields`

     As referenced on [stackoverflow](https://stackoverflow.com/questions/59836736/django-why-only-string-based-field-cant-have-null-true), Django allows the use of NULL in string-based fields but it is suggested to avoid it and use '' to represent the empty value.
-As in most cases both values (NULL and '') represent the same thing for string-based fields I have chosen to disregard this warning.
+As in most cases, both values (NULL and '') represent the same thing for string-based fields I have chosen to disregard this warning.

 - `E501 line too long`